 - Include information on how you will meet business, contractual, legal or regulatory requirements; and

-- Contain a commitment to continually improve your ISMS.
+- Contain a commitment to continually improve your ISMS (information security management system).

 What policies should you include?

-If you give employees the opportunity to work from home or on the road – or if give them the option of checking their work emails in their spare time – you will need a remote access policy.
+If employees are permitted to work remotely – or if you give them the option of checking their work emails in their spare time – you will need a remote access policy.

 Likewise, an opportunist criminal might steal the employee’s device if it’s left unattended.